Rangavikas/Driver-drowsiness-detection/README.md

 3. Scipy – pip install scipy (To calculate distance between eye landmarks).
 4. Pygame – pip install pygame (To play alarm sound).
 5. Dlib - pip install dlib.

+**#conclusion:**

+An approach for putting into practice a quick and reliable driver sleepiness detection system has been proposed in this research.
+This was accomplished using the two libraries OpenCV and dlib as well as the mathematical notion known as EAR.
+On numerous subjects, the technique was successfully tested, and it was found to be successful